The 7 principles of PRINCE2 Project Management

 Precedent is an important principle in project management methodology as it is a powerful aid in risk assessment.

-All projects should in turn keep a log throughout and beyond the life of the project, creating an environment of consistent risk assessment and analysis.
+All projects should, in turn, keep a log throughout and beyond the life of the project, creating an environment of consistent risk assessment and analysis.

 3. Clear roles and responsibilities